No mode cookie

 For more details on how Louis created his custom figures, please follow

-Lots of good information for someone who might be planning to
+this link Lots of good information for someone who might be planning to

 tackle a similar project.